xibodevelopment/backupwordpress/readme/readme-footer.txt

 == Changelog ==

+### 3.4.4 / 2016-02-23

+* Ensure temporary files are correctly cleaned up before and after running a backup.
+* Avoid killing site if plugin is active on PHP 52
+* Allow custom secure key using filter
+* Fixes a bug which caused the root path to the WordPress install to be miscalulated in certain setups.

 ### 3.4.4-beta

 * Fixes a bug which caused the root path to the WordPress install to be miscalulated in certain setups.